 During this post, we will explore how early you can board a cruise ship based on advice from the following lines:

 How Early Can You Board a Cruise Ship?

 The earliest that guests can board a cruise is between 4-5 hours before the ship is scheduled to sail away.

-It is also possible to see the time by logging into the cruise lines website, most will have a ‘personalizer’ area where you are able to see details about your cruise and add extras like excursions and drinks packages.
+It is also possible to see the time by logging into the cruise line website, most will have a ‘personaliser’ area where you are able to see details about your cruise and add extras like excursions and drinks packages.

 Cruise Line’s Advice

-Guests should adhere to the published check-in windows, where applicable, that can be found in their E-docs (electronic documents) or during general boarding which depends on the ship’s sail time. – SOURCE.
+Guests should adhere to the published check-in windows, where applicable, that can be found in their E-docs (electronic documents) or during general boarding which depends on the ship’s sail time.

 Norwegian Cruise Line

-We ask that you please do not arrive any earlier than one hour prior to the embarkation time noted in your eDocs, because security regulations might prohibit early entrance. – SOURCE.
+We ask that you please do not arrive any earlier than one hour prior to the embarkation time noted in your eDocs, because security regulations might prohibit early entrance.

-Arrival Appointments can be selected for sailings within 90 days of departure and no later than midnight (eastern time) prior to your sailing date. – SOURCE.
+Arrival Appointments can be selected for sailings within 90 days of departure and no later than midnight (eastern time) prior to your sailing date.

 Do You Have to Board at The Time Given to You by The Cruise Line?

 Cruise lines do suggest that you board at a certain time but this is normally just to try and stem the flow of passengers wanting to embark.

 Carnival seems to be the strictest about boarding within boarding times.